Stochastic universal sampling

-Stochastic universal sampling (SUS) is a technique used in genetic algorithms for selecting potentially useful solutions for recombination.
+Stochastic universal sampling (SUS) is a selection technique used in evolutionary algorithms for selecting potentially useful solutions for recombination.
 It was introduced by James Baker.

 SUS is a development of fitness proportionate selection (FPS) which exhibits no bias and minimal spread.
 Where FPS chooses several solutions from the population by repeated random sampling, SUS uses a single random value to sample all of the solutions by choosing them at evenly spaced intervals.
 This gives weaker members of the population (according to their fitness) a chance to be chosen.

 FPS can have bad performance when a member of the population has a really large fitness in comparison with other members.
 Using a comb-like ruler, SUS starts from a small random number, and chooses the next candidates from the rest of population remaining, not allowing the fittest members to saturate the candidate space.

+Pseudo Code

 Described as an algorithm, pseudocode for SUS looks like: